lmgyuan/spatial_turnabout/source/README.md

 # Evaluating on TurnaboutLLM

+NOTE: To evaluate the dataset, put the other `data/` dir in the same root dir as the current dir to enable correct path matching.

 There are two simple steps to a complete model evaluation run.
 The first step is to use `run_models.py` to run the model to get the outputs.
 The second step is to use `evaluate.py` to evaluate the outputs and summarize the results.

 ## Run models